Vitamin B6 and Fat Loss Benefits

 What is vitamin B6?

-Vitamin B6 is a water soluble vitamin which means that it cannot be stored in the body, and quite a lot passes through the body and is excreted as urine.
+Vitamin B6 is a water soluble vitamin which means that it cannot be stored in the body.
+A significant amount of B6 is passed through the body and is excreted as urine.

 As a result vitamin B6 must be taken daily.

 It is important to know that vitamin B6 is also known as pyridoxine, so always remember that when you are looking on the ingredients of any products you may buy.

 The primary role of vitamin B6 is to produce haemoglobin in the red blood cells.

 This haemoglobin carries the oxygen your muscles and organs needs from the blood stream.

 Vitamin B6 also processes the energy from carbohydrates and proteins that are found in food sources.

 B6 is a vital vitamin and adults need around 1-2mg per day.